abdullahrkw/myblog/content/post/best-logging-practices.md

 Logging helps to track events in our application and this tracking can be of great help while debugging.
 Following rules can help us do meaningful logging.
  - Contextual information must be present in logs.
 This includes timestamps, function name, filename, line numebr etc
  - Define accurate log levels.
-Log levels include `debug, trace,
+Log levels include `debug, trace, info, warn, error, fatal`.
+ - Write meaningful logs that don't require deep understanding of the application.
+ - write logs in a format that's easily pasreable.
+ - Log neither too much not too less but remember logs may be the only source of truth to figure out bugs while in production.